Optimal Adjacency Labels for Subgraphs of Cartesian Products: Introduction

 \section{Introduction}

+In this paper, we present optimal adjacency labelling schemes (equivalently, induced-universal graph constructions) for subgraphs of Cartesian products, which essentially closes a recent line of work studying these objects \cite{CLR20, Har20, AAL21, HWZ21, AAA+22, EHK22}.
+To do so, we introduce a few new techniques for designing adjacency labelling schemes.

-\paragraph*{Adjacency labeling.} A class of graphs is a set $\cF$ of graphs closed under isomorphism, where the set $\cF_n \subseteq \cF$ of graphs on $n$ vertices has vertex set $[n]$.
+\paragraph*{Adjacency labeling.} A \emph{class} of graphs is a set $\cF$ of graphs closed under isomorphism, where the set $\cF_n \subseteq \cF$ of graphs on $n$ vertices has vertex set $[n]$.
 It is \emph{hereditary} if it is also closed under taking induced subgraphs, and \emph{monotone} if it is also closed under taking subgraphs.
 An \emph{adjacency labeling scheme} for a class $\cF$ consists of a \emph{decoder} $D : \zo^* \times \zo^* \to \zo$ such that for every $G \in \cF$ there exists a \emph{labeling} $\ell : V(G) \to \zo^*$ satisfying

 The \emph{size} of the adjacency labeling scheme (or \emph{labeling scheme} for short) is the function $n \mapsto \max_{G \in \cF_n} \max_{x \in V(G)} |\ell(x)|$, where $|\ell(x)|$ is the number of bits of $\ell(x)$.
 Labeling schemes have been studied extensively since their introduction by Kannan, Naor, \& Rudich \cite{KNR92} and Muller \cite{Mul89}.
 If $\cF$ admits a labeling scheme of size $s(n)$, then a graph $G \in \cF_n$ can be recovered from the $n \cdot s(n)$ total bits in the adjacency labels of its vertices, so a labeling scheme is an encoding of the graph, distributed among its vertices.
 The information-theoretic lower bound on any encoding is $\log |\cF_n|$, so the question is, when can the distributed adjacency labeling scheme approach this bound?
 In other words, which classes of graphs admit labeling schemes of size $O(\tfrac{1}{n} \log |\cF_n|)$?
+We will say that a graph class has an \emph{efficient} labeling scheme if it either has a labeling scheme of size $O(1)$ (\ie it satisfies $\log |\cF_n| = o(n \log n)$ \cite{Sch99}), or $O(\tfrac{1}{n} \log |\cF_n|)$.